Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

-Lastly, don’t be too impressed if you see the words “naturally caffeinated” on a product label.
+Lastly, don’t be impressed if you see the words “naturally caffeinated” on a product label.

-Unscrupulous manufacturers aren’t above ignoring labeling requirements and using the synthetic version anyway.
-(19)
+It’s not unusual for manufacturers to ignore labeling requirements and use the synthetic version anyway.

-Natural caffeine and synthetic caffeine are technically identical but can be told apart using carbon dating.
-(20)
+Natural and synthetic caffeine are technically identical, yet can be told apart by carbon dating.

-Synthetic caffeine registers as “older” since it’s made from fossil fuels.
+Synthetic caffeine registers as “older” since it’s sourced from fossil fuels.

-Oddly, synthetic caffeine can exhibit another telltale sign — sometimes it glows.
-(21)
+Oddly, synthetic caffeine can exhibit another telltale sign — sometimes it glows!

 It’s been recognized for decades that the symptoms of too much caffeine are very similar to those of many psychiatric disorders.

-Some psychiatrists recommend that routine psychiatric assessments should include examining caffeine consumption since removing caffeine can be more beneficial than adding an anti-anxiety drug.
+Some psychiatrists recommend that routine psychiatric assessments should include examining caffeine consumption since removing caffeine can be more beneficial than prescribing anti-anxiety drugs.

-Caffeine use has been linked to mental disorders of all kinds including anxiety, panic, depression, sleep, and eating.
+Caffeine use has been linked to mental disorders of all kinds, including anxiety, panic, depression, and sleep and eating disorders.

-Taking schizophrenic patients off caffeine improved their anxiety, irritability, and hostility.
-(22)
+Taking schizophrenic patients off caffeine has improved their anxiety, irritability, and hostility.

-The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the American Psychiatric Association’s standard guide of mental disorders, recognizes four caffeine-induced disorders:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the American Psychiatric Association’s standard guide of mental disorders.